HeHeSheep/Turbo_TCG_codes/README.md

 Future work: A test based on Whole set of cards. (e.g. sv4a / SV5)

 Also, complete Code improve below to improve code maintenance and code line reusability.
+Code improve should build another branch to do it.
+Merch this branch after sv4a test is complete.

 After this future, Merge of Main branch is ready.